Authentication Guide

 5. Trace ID Requirements

-Using the X-Trace-ID header involves three important steps:
+Using the X-Trace-ID header involves these important steps:

-1. Generate a Unique Trace ID: Create a unique ID for every API request.
+- Generate a Unique Trace ID: Create a unique identifier for every API request.

-3. Handle Trace ID Errors: Ensure Trace IDs are unique per request to avoid API errors.
+X-Trace-IDheader to all API calls. - Handle Trace ID Errors: Ensure Trace IDs are unique per request to help avoid API errors.

 Example with Trace ID: